A vSphere connector configuration contains the credentials and storage location that the appliance needs to connect to vSphere.

 - DataCenter Name- The name of the vSphere DataCenter in which the App Layering appliance will create and retrieve virtual machines.

-- Layer Disk Cache Size in GB (optional)- The size of the Disk Cache that App Layering use when creating Layers.
+- Layer Disk Cache Size in GB (optional)- The size of the Disk Cache that App Layering uses when creating layers.
 If you leave the size blank or set it to 0, App Layering does not use a Disk Cache.
 If you specify a size, App Layering users a Disk Cache of up to this size to keep copies of boot disks and packaging disks and reuses these disks to create new packaging machines.
-The reuse of these boot disks and packaging disks reduces the time it takes to package an Application Layer.
+The reuse of these boot disks and packaging disks reduces the time it takes to package an App layer.

 - ESXHost Name- The name of thevSphereESX Host on which the appliance will create and retrieve virtual machines.